 Setting up Your Contingency in CoConstruct

-There are a couple of options for how to set up your contingency in CoConstruct:
+There are a couple of options for how to set up your contingency in CoConstruct's construction software:

 % of Costs: If you're applying a % contingency across your project costs or certain cost types, the best option is to set up a markup in the estimate for your contingency.
-To do this, go to your project's Financials > Estimate > Configure Markup, Margin & Tax.
+To do this, go to your project's Estimate > "% Markup, Margin & Tax."
 Select the "+ Add Markup/Margin button" and enter your contingency markup.

 - Type: should be cost since the contingency will be used to cover cost overages

 - Label: "Contingency" or however you'd like to label the percentage being added